UP957155/signOff2/README.md

 **Prepare API to be deployed**

-In the shell open app.yaml file:
+In the shell inside the signOffRepo folder create app.yaml file:

 ```bash